-Loss of arm function affects up to 85% of patients with acute stroke and it is one of the most distressing long term consequences.
-Currently it is not clear how best to provide therapy to enhance arm recovery.
+Loss of arm function affects up to 85% of patients with acute stroke and it is one of the most distressing long-term consequences.
+Currently, it is not clear how best to provide therapy to enhance arm recovery.
 Previous research suggests that a type of therapy called repetitive functional task practice (RFTP) may be beneficial but this is not yet proven.
-RFTP therapy involves practicing everyday activities with the affected arm.
-These activities can be practiced by patients themselves after an initial session with a therapist, with on-going advice and supervision.
+RFTP therapy involves practising everyday activities with the affected arm.
+These activities can be practised by patients themselves after an initial session with a therapist, with on-going advice and supervision.

 This project aims to develop and test an RFTP therapy programme.
 Research physiotherapists will develop the programme in conjunction with stroke unit staff and patients.
 A pilot study will provide important information about the feasibility and design of a larger clinical trial to evaluate the effectiveness and cost of the RFTP therapy programme.
 Following this research project, a multi-centre randomised controlled trial to evaluate RFTP therapy will be required.